VY Canis Majoris: Activity

 Six outflows or ejecta from VY Canis Majoris have been identified during its last 25-year active period, having started about 100 years ago.
 As such, it would have entered its presently observed active phase with relatively frequent massive outflows about 1,200 years ago.
 Though no explanation has been made regarding its onset, the star's enhanced surface activity may have been stimulated by a change in the interior, probably in the structure of the convective layers.
 The total mass shed during this active period by the four observed knots and clumps is over 0.05 solar mass, yielding an effective mass loss rate of at least ×10^-3 solar mass/yr within 30 years, assuming ×10^-2 solar mass for knots W1 A and W1 B. The mass lost in these discrete episodes dominates VY CMa's recent mass loss history and explains its high mass loss rate.

 Although the record of VY CMa is atypical, other surface outflows have been observed recently in Betelgeuse and the possible post-RSG K-type hypergiant, RW Cephei.
 The mass loss value estimates from the recent dimming of both of those stars show that high mass surface outflows in cool supergiants are more common and significantly contribute to their mass loss.

 Interstellar neighborhood

-Combined optical and infrared image of VY CMa and Sh 2-310.
+Combined optical and infrared image of VY CMa (centre) and Sh 2-310.
 The bright star at the upper right is τ Canis Majoris.